jackyzha0/quartz/content/notes/Fuck-it.md

 All this thinking hasn't inspired or motivated me one bit.
 Is it because I keep doubting myself.
 I ~~maybe~~ shouldn't expect an intropsective thinking session to motivate me.
 I shouldn't expect to be motivated.
 I (fuck this) just need to blindly do whatever I think is best in the moment, and trust my judgement, and be confident in my ability to succeed.
 And not think to hard about it.

 I ~~think~~ it is nessesary (to learn how to spell that word) to stop and consider the general direction of my life.
-I.e., set goals and work towards them
+I.e., set goals and work towards them, while periodically reviewing so that I don't go off track.
+It's like i'm playing heads down thumbs up, but everyone else has gone to lunch.
+Like I don't understand the assignment (read: the meaning of life).
+Obvisously I dont understand the meaning of life.
+But when doing actual assignments, I tend to just start and then figure it out as I go.
+Generally it works out ok.
+Although I rarely put in 100% effort.
+I could do a lot better If I just put in more effort.

+This is another I have.
+Trying to find a balance between studying, and having fun.
+Yes, a trade off is neccessary (holy shit i think i spelt it right) because no pain no gain blah blah blah need to work hard ooga booga.

+I think I actually know how to and am capable of being better.
+But am too lazy, therefore am not capable of doing better.
+If I am capable of doing better, who don't I? ~~I think~~ ~~People~~ I forget about laziness, and procrastination when setting ~~their~~ my expectations of ~~themselves~~ myself.
+I set my expectations too high because I tell myself "I wont be lazy this semester".
+When I look back, my laziness has only got worse, not better.